-WEEKLY FEE: Elementary school is \$55 per week for the first child and \$45 per week for each sibling.
-Middle school is \$40 per week.
+WEEKLY FEE: Elementary school is \$65 per week per child.
+Middle school is \$50 per week.
 Fees are due by 12pm the last Friday of the month before the week that your child will attend.
+We offer a sliding scale fee structure, please visit the website for more information.